SUYASH-a17/PySpark/README.md

 df.head(n)    ## Returns the first n rows of the DF
 ```
 Addtional comments
+In PySpark,
+Careful while using COLLECT on large dataset as it can crash the driver node
-In PySpark head returns an array while limit returns a new DF
+HEAD returns an array while LIMIT returns a new DF

 ## Dataframe API with PySpark